UK Sampler Albums 1968-1975 - Part 2

 *We may scoff at those easy listening Mantovani LPs today with their syrupy cascading strings, but both volumes of The World Of Mantovani (SPA 1 and SPA 36) reached the UK top ten during 1969, spending 50 weeks in the album charts between them.

-There are over 500 titles in Decca’s World Of series and, just so you don't have to, I’ve waded through every single one of them.
+There are over 500 titles in Decca’s World Of series and I’ve waded through every one of them, just so you don't have to.
 Here's what I consider to be 43 of the best releases.

 Most early World Of releases were available in both mono (PA) and stereo (SPA).
 Only stereo catalogue numbers are listed here.